StephenHogsten/TableTopSwap2/README.md

   - [X] retrieve all trades
   - [X] switch around to not pass the user id through a parameter
   - [X] interact with trades
-- [ ] link client code to real API endpoints
+- [X] link client code to real API endpoints
   - [X] add all games to state
   - [X] add all trades to state
   - [X] adding new game
   - [X] fix clicking on gamecard
   - [X] add new trade
   - [X] advance trade
-- [ ] create something to check if they're logged in properly periodically
 - [X] Add Buttons
   - [X] add a button to the main page to add either games or trades (trades only if logged in)
   - [X] add a button to the trade page to create a new trade